 This is the new kid on the block and is seen as the modern alternative to bleaching creams.
 However, it is not without challenges especially when taken intravenously or orally.
 Like all the other there is the risk of sun sensitivity and skin cancer as well as unwanted side effects on the nervous system.
 Because it is a recent addition to the skin bleaching arsenal the long-term effects of Glutathione have not been studied and may cause significant problems down the road.

 Natural Alternatives Skin lightening agents

-Although most chemical-based skin lighteners cause serious health concerns, there are some natural lightening ingredients which suppress melanin production but are non-toxic with less, not zero side effects.
+Although most chemical-based skin lighteners cause serious health concerns, there are some natural lightening ingredients which suppress melanin production but are non-toxic with fewer, not zero side effects.
 Some of these ingredients include arbutin, emblica, liquorice, mulberry extract, kojic acid or Vitamin C.

 As much as there has continued to be a preference for fair skin, there has also been push back with women like Nyakim Gatwech (Queen of the dark) and Khoudia Diop (Melanin Goddess) gaining popularity.
-In Nigeria, other initiatives” figurekeight’‘ from actress Kate Henshaw promotes natural black beauty.
+In Nigeria, other initiatives” figurekeight’‘ by actress Kate Henshaw promotes natural black beauty.
 As the pursuit of fair skin beauty as a beauty standard continues to plague many cultures.
 We need to understand the dangers to our health ruined by the pursuit of light skin and end the stigmatisation of dark skin.

 I know this is a sensitive topic, I would like to know what you think?
 Have you bleached your skin? what were your reasons for doing so and was there anything that would have prevented you from doing so?
 What suggestions do you have to address these issues?
-Let me know in the comments or write me an email, i will respond.
+Let me know in the comments or write me an email, and I will respond.